ihmeuw/pseudopeople/docs/source/index.rst

 incorporates real, publicly accessible data about the US population into our simulated datasets with the power of  our simulation platform Vivarium_.

-Want to know more?
+Want to know more about pseudopeople?
 Please visit the `pseudopeople project website <https://www.pseudopeople.org/>`_, where you can find out more about the principles and processes underlying this work.

 .. _quickstart: